Can you freeze cheese?

-In short, yes, there are many types of cheeses which can be frozen and enjoyed at a later date (but there are exceptions, which we’ll briefly touch on later!).
-Whilst freezing your cheese means you don’t have to waste anything (as freezing food prevents the growth of bacteria, yeast and mould), it’s important to note that the texture and quality of your cheese may be affected by doing so.
+In short, yes, there are many types of cheeses that can be frozen and enjoyed at a later date (but there are exceptions, which we’ll briefly touch on later!).
+Whilst freezing your cheese means you don’t have to waste anything (as freezing food prevents the growth of bacteria, yeast, and mould), it’s important to note that the texture and quality of your cheese may be affected by doing so.

 Essentially, when you freeze cheese, small ice crystals will form inside and affect its internal structure and whilst it’s left out to thaw, the cheese can dry out as water is released.

 If you want to freeze your cheese, here are some tips to ensure it tastes as good as possible when you’re ready to dive in:

 - Cut the cheese into portions you’ll likely want at a time – this means that you’ll simply be able to grab the amount of cheese you want without having to attempt cutting it into a frozen slab of cheese or being forced to defrost the whole thing.
 It’s recommended that you avoid freezing more than 500 grams per portion for block cheeses such as cheddar.

 - You can freeze the cheese in its original packaging or you can choose to wrap it in cheese paper or foil but you should then place this into an airtight bag or container to keep air from reaching the cheese.
 If you’re wrapping sliced cheese, make sure that you separate the slices with parchment paper so you don’t have to worry about having to prise them off of each other later!

 - Aim to freeze your cheese as soon after purchase as possible.

 What types of cheese can be frozen?